Guest post by Katherine Manthorne, The Graduate Center, CUNY

 This text derives from Katherine Manthorne, Restless Enterprise: The Art & Life of Eliza Pratt Greatorex.
 Oakland: U. of California Press, 2020.

 Katherine Manthorne is on the art history faculty at the Graduate Center of City University of New York.
 She is the winner of numerous fellowships and awards from the Fulbright, Terra Foundation and elsewhere.
 Researching visual culture of the Americas, she perceives a need to insert more women into that history.
 Their role in photography is explored in Women in the Dark: Female Photographers in the US, 1850–1900 (Schiffer Publishing, 2020).
-Her Restless Enterprise: The Art & Life of Eliza Pratt Greatorex (U. of California Press, 2020) and forthcoming Fidelia Bridges: Art and Nature (Lund Humphries, 2023) investigate painters and graphic artists.
+Her books Restless Enterprise: The Art & Life of Eliza Pratt Greatorex (U. of California Press, 2020) and Fidelia Bridges: Art and Nature (Lund Humphries, 2023) investigate painters and graphic artists.

 Other Art Herstory blog posts you might enjoy: